sijo-jose007/Nova/README.md

-#Page Oblect Model in python
+Page Object Model in python

-The Page Object Pattern (a.k.a the Page Object “Model”) is a design pattern that abstracts web page interactions for enhanced readability and reusability.
+The Page Object Pattern (a.k.a the Page Object “Model”) is a design pattern that abstracts web page interactions for enhanced readability and re-usability.
 Pages are represented as classes with locator attributes and interaction methods.
-Instead of making raw WebDriver calls, tests call page object methods instead.
-Page Object Pattern is arguably the most common pattern used for web UI test automation.
+Instead of making raw Web-driver calls, tests call page object methods instead.
+Page Object Pattern is arguably the most common pattern used for web UI test automation

-##Requirements
+Requirements

 python 3

-##Dependencies
+Dependencies

 Selenium 3.0 or better
+License

+MIT